ENGAGEMENT

 A Statement of Work is the document that turns a verbal agreement into a contract.
 It lists the deliverable in concrete terms (“feature X live on production, passing acceptance criteria A, B, C”), the price, the deadline, and the conditions for sign-off.

-In Austrian and German law the corresponding instrument is the Werkvertrag, which is stronger than the English-language SoW: the vendor is legally bound to deliver the work, not just to provide effort.
+In Austrian and German law the corresponding instrument is the Werkvertrag, which is stronger than the English-language SoW: the vendor is legally bound to deliver the work, not just to provide effort, and the customer can withhold payment until the work is accepted.
 A Time & Material contract under the same legal framework is a Dienstvertrag, which only obliges effort.
 Wavect’s fixed-price engagements are Werkvertrag contracts.

 // FAQ